-- Technologically proven over past 30 years. - Low O&M costs compared with other power plants. - No fuel inputs and therefore no fuel costs. - Separate state nodal agencies at state level to support at state level. - It is one of the most environment friendly, reliable & clean sources of energy. - Fast track power project, with low gestation period and a modular concept. - Dedicated Ministry (MNRE) at Central Level.
+- A sustainable and environment friendly source of energy. - Fast track power project, with low gestation period and a modular concept. - Low O&M costs compared with other power plants. - Quick and simultaneous installation of turbines. - Fuel cost is zero and there are no inputs required. - Separate state nodal agencies at state level to support at state level. - Dedicated Ministry (MNRE) at Central Level.